 Youth support coordinators work directly with individual young people and their carers as well as within schools and TAFEs, and with the wider community.
 The availability of a youth support coordinator can be determined by contacting the young person’s school.

-Further information about SET plans and youth support coordinators can be found on the website for the Department for Education.
+Further information about SET plans and youth support coordinators can be found on the Department of Education website.

 Housing and homelessness services